 Gradient and Thermal Winds

 The wind at the lake’s surface depends on the interaction between the area’s gradient wind and any thermal winds that may or may not exist.
-While both are caused by temperature differences, it is useful to distinguish them from each other.
+It is useful to understand some key points about gradient and thermal winds.

 Drag Affects Speed and Direction